Travis d'Arnaud Player Props: Braves vs. Padres

 - d'Arnaud leads Atlanta in slugging percentage (.452) thanks to three extra-base hits.

-- He ranks 33rd in batting average, 84th in on base percentage, and 89th in slugging among qualifying hitters in MLB action.
+- Among the qualifying hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 89th, and he is 93rd in the league in slugging.

-- d'Arnaud has gotten a hit in six of seven games this season (85.7%), with multiple hits twice.
+- This season, d'Arnaud has totaled at least one hit in six of seven games (85.7%), and had multiple hits twice.

 - d'Arnaud has driven in a run in four games this year (57.1%), including one multiple-RBI game.